|

 Lego Store

-Lego fans won’t want to miss Legoland in Billund, further west in Denmark, but if you don’t get out of the city, it’s still home to the Lego flagship store.
+Lego fans won’t want to miss Legoland in Billund, further west in Denmark, but if you don’t have chance to get out of the city, it’s still home to the Lego flagship store.

 It’s not the world’s biggest Lego Store (you’ll find that in Leicester Square in London) but it’s hard to beat browsing through bricks in the home of Lego.